Zerengul766/holbertonschool-ai4devs/prompting_debug_assistant/bug_snippets/bug_descriptions.md

 ## Bug 2 – bug2.js
 Intended Behavior: Calculate total price with discount percentage applied and print receipt.
 Issue Type: Logical error.
-Notes: discountPercent is used as-is (e.g. 20), but should be divided by 100 before multiplying.
+Notes: discount_percent is used as-is (e.g. 20), but should be divided by 100.0 before multiplying.
 Result is heavily incorrect.

 ## Bug 3 – bug3.js
 **Intended Behavior**: Find the largest number in an array.